powerhousepro69/videoinfox/readme.md

 <br />
-CHANGE AND QUEUE in View Playlist
+CHANGE AND QUEUE in View Playlist.
+This is where all local playlists/indexes are diplayed.

 ![Videoinfox Change and Queue](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/CHANGEANDQUEUE.png)